ccmbioinfo/ccm_benchmate/docs/project.md

 project you have specified.
 This search is based on the project name and description.
 If there are not projects with that name than a new one is created.

-Inside the project instance there are 2 new attributes that are wrappers around the apis and the literature module.
+Inside the project instance there are 2 new attributes that are wrappers around the APIs and the literature module.

 ### Literature class